 Web Page Item Description Device Settings Device Name Shows the device name (25 character limit).
 Change Username Type in this field to change the username (25 character limit).
 Change Password Type in this field to change the password (19 character limit).
 Re-enter Password Type the password again in this field to confirm the new password (19 character limit).
 Current Settings Serial Number Shows the device serial number.
 Mac Address Shows the device Mac address.
 Firmware Version Shows the current firmware version.
 IP Addressing Shows the current IP addressing setting (DHCP or Static).
 IP Address Shows the current IP address.
 Subnet Mask Shows the current subnet mask address.
 Default Gateway Shows the current default gateway address.
 DNS Server 1 Shows the current DNS Server 1 address.
-ONS Server 2 Shows the current DNS Server 2 address.
+DNS Server 2 Shows the current DNS Server 2 address.
 SIP Mode is Shows the current status of the SIP Mode.
-Multicast Mode is Shows the current status of the Multicast Mode.
 Event Reporting is Shows the current status of the Event Reporting.
 Nightring is Shows the current status of the Nightringer.
 Primary SIP Server Shows the current status of the Primary SIP Server.
 Backup Server 1 Shows the current status of Backup Server 1.
 Backup Server 2 Shows the current status of Backup Server 2.
-Import/Export Settings Browse Press the Browse button to select a configuration file to import.
-Import Configuration Press the Import Configuration button to save a board configuration to the board.
-Note : The board will have to be reset before changes will take effect.
-Export Configuration Press the Export Configuration button to download the current board configuration.
-Save Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click on the Save button to save your configuration settings.
+Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.